PDA Letter Article

 Next Steps in ATMPs and Beyond

-by Renske ten Ham, PhD, UMC Utrecht and Richard Denk, Skan AG
+by Renske ten Ham, PhD, UMC Utrecht and Richard Denk, SKAN AG

 As an increasing number of advanced therapy medicinal products (ATMPs) (also known as cell and gene therapies) are approved by regulatory bodies across the globe, large-scale and commercial manufacturing is becoming increasingly important.
 However, manufacturing strategy and requirements must be considered in early product development, as they are often complex, and large changes are difficult, timely, and costly to make in more advanced stages.
 Many of the therapies are also very labor intensive.
 Therefore, how certain processes can be automated in an early stage should be considered.